 Perhaps you haven’t got to know the person well enough.
 Ask them questions such as “What do you believe your strengths are?” and “How can we make best use of your abilities?”
 Also try other questions such as “What would you do to solve this problem if you had the right opportunity?”
 The answers could be valuable.

 Perhaps circumstances are stressful for both of you.
 Perhaps there have been layoffs, which could have been trying for you both.
 Perhaps you could be more patient with your staff.

 Communication is a two-way process.
 Speaking is only a part of communication.
 Listening is more important than speaking.
 Unfortunately, most supervisors and managers talk too much and don’t listen carefully to their staff.
 If you ask the people who work for a manager or supervisor what their boss does when not talking, those people are likely to say something like: “Waiting to talk.”
 That’s not the same as listening!

 Hearing people speak is only the beginning.
 Try to hear in between the lines, the things that aren’t said as well as the things that are.

 When you listen, actively listen.
 Show you are listening.
 Paraphrase their words back to them.
 Say things like, “If I understand you correctly, you mean …” and “Do you mean, from what you are saying that…” When you are talking with them, look at them.
-Don’t check emails on your computer behind your desk or look around the room while they are with you.
+Don’t check emails on your computer behind your desk, don’t direct stray glances at your smartphone, and don’t look around the room while they are with you.
 In fact, sit with them across a table so you are directly facing them.
 Ask them straight out: “Do you think I listen enough to what you are saying?”
 Give them your complete attention.

 What most deserves our attention